tjravi26/fastapi/README.md

 ### Pydantic library

+- Pydantic is a data validation and settings management using python type annotations.
   - Used to force the client to send the POST request body in a specific format.

 ```python
 ...